AbhaySingh-ml/Kaggle_model_Titanic/README.md

 - Try ensemble models like XGBoost or LightGBM
 - Perform more advanced hyperparameter tuning
 - Use feature selection techniques
-- Visualize feature importance in more dept
+- Visualize feature importance in more dep

 ---